 Building Scientific Capacity

-In November 2017, a team of 37 binational, multidisciplinary scientists and students conducted studies of the Cardón forest in and around Rancho San Martín.
+In November 2017, a team of 37 binational, multidisciplinary scientists and students initiated studies of the Cardón forest in and around Rancho San Martín.
 The photograph above, as well as the sunset and the elf owl (Micrathene whitneyi) below, are courtesy of the San Diego Natural History Museum.

 NOTE: The Cardón Pachycereus pringlei, is a species of cactus native to northwestern Mexico.